leandrosardi/templatesjs/README.md

 ## templatesJs.isReady(ctx)
 Returns true if a template has been complated by filling up all its blank spaces.

+## templatesJs.isCodeOn(ctx)
+Returns true if the widget is enabled to edit code.

+## templatesJs.toggleCode(ctx)
+Set on/off the code raw-code edition feature.
+Enable/disable the select list of templates.

+## templatesJs.getVersionId(ctx)
+Returns ID of the chosen version to work with.
+If code button is ON (the users is working with the raw code), returns null.

+## templatesJs.setVersionId(ctx)
+Change the chosen version.
+The event on_version_change will be raised.
+If the users is working with the raw code, it toggles to the template mode.

+## templatesJs.getChosenVersionSpintax(ctx)
+If code button is OFF, returns the code of the chosen version with the values written by the user in the blank-spaces.
+If code button is ON, this function throws an exception.

 ## templatesJs.getSpintax(ctx)
 Returns the code of the template with the values written by the user in the blank-spaces.
+If code button is ON, this functions returns the text inside the textarea.
+If code button is OFF, this functions calls getChosenVersionSpintax and returns its value.

+## templatesJs.setSpintax(ctx, value)
+If code button is ON, this functions set the text inside the textarea.
+If code button is OFF, this functions throws an exception.
+The event on_raw_code_edition will be raised.

 ## templatesJs.getFieldNames
 Returns an array with the names of the fields in the template.